givemepower8/Phaser3Practices/docs/COC.md

 ### TH 9 strategies

+TH9 enables new buildings: 2 X-bows, 1 more archer tower, wizard tower, hidden tesla, and 25 walls.
+1 more gold collector and storage, 1 more elixir collector and storage.

 Upgrade priority: x-bows, air defence, air seeking mine, air bombs, giant bombs, bombs and traps.

 Queen is unlocked.